-Internet-based telecommunications services pose a serious threat to traditional telecommunications services providers, especially long-distance service providers.
-In the present U.S. regulatory structure, a call originating from a computer to an Internet service provider ("ISP") (or terminates to a computer) is not charged an "access charges" by the local exchange carrier.
+Internet-based telecommunications services pose a serious threat to traditional national and international long distance service providers.
+In the traditional US regulatory structure, a call originating from a computer to an Internet service provider ("ISP") (or terminating from an ISP to a computer) is not charged an "access charges" by the local exchange carrier.
 This can lead to substantial savings.